ContainerSolutions/externalsecret-operator/README.md

 * An existing 1Password team account.
 * A 1Password account specifically for the operator.
 Tip: Setup an email with the `+` convention: `john.doe+operator@example.org`
 * Store the _secret key_, _master password_, _email_ and _url_ of the _operator_ account in your existing 1Password account.
 This screenshot shows which fields should be used to store this information.
-* Our naming convention for the item account is 'External Secret Operator' concatenated with name of the Kubernetes cluster for instance 'External Secret Operator minikube'.
+* Our naming convention for the item account is 'External Secret Operator' concatenated with the name of the Kubernetes cluster for instance 'External Secret Operator minikube'.
 This item name is also used for development.

 ![1Password operator account](https://raw.githubusercontent.com/containersolutions/externalsecret-operator/master/assets/1password-operator-account.png)